nbe95/home-office-light/README.md

 > :headstone: Since I'm no longer living in the apartment when I had this Home Office Indicator up and running, I archived this repo and won't keep it up to date.
-But feel free to use!
+But feel free to use it!

 ## :traffic_light: The Light

-The light implements a simple state machine running 5 modes/states in total.
+The indicator light implements a simple state machine running 5 modes/states in total.

 |Idle|Call|Video|Ring (flashing)|
 |---|---|---|---|